 [A] word-of-mouth-like cascade diffusion process wherein a message is actively forwarded form one person to other, within and between multiple weakly linked personal networks, resulting in a rapid increase in the number of people who are exposed to the message” (Helmsley and Mason 2013, cited in Shifman 2014, 55).

-These both seem useful yet the injunction that internet memes be created with awareness of one other seems to fit uncomfortably with the purported “blindness” of the evolutionary mechanism that the displacement of agency on to the meme seeks to achieve.
+These both seem useful, yet the injunction that internet memes be created with awareness of one other seems to fit uncomfortably with the purported “blindness” of the evolutionary mechanism that the displacement of agency on to the meme seeks to achieve.
 And while the definition of virality accurately identifies the cascading properties of diffusion as the key novelty of the social media world once again Dawkinsian memetics seems to add little to explanation.

-This brings us to the key problem with the to meme theory to discuss technologically mediated viralityits focus on the meme pays little regard to the effects that different media have on the form of the memes that circulate.
+This brings us to the key problem with the shift to meme theory to discuss technologically mediated virality: its focus on the meme pays little regard to the effects that different media have on the form of the memes that circulate.
 To make this point obvious we can compare books and tweets.
 While books facilitate the development and transmission of complex sets of ideas, tweets are significantly more ephemeral.
 And it is not just the technical properties of media that alter such tweets, but also the culture the media is embedded in.
 A primary originator of internet memes has been the internet forum 4chan, which has its own culture and ethic that spreads memes simply for the “lulz”.
 As the the Deterritorial Support Group (2011, 33) explain, “lulz are essentially the raison d’être of the internet meme – an attempt to derive humour, usually through a joke of prank.
 But more than this – humour for its own sake, humour devoid of a moral framework”.

 Meme theory’s failure to account for the way that memes are changed by the media they circulate in is evidenced by Dawkins’s own inability to grasp the operation of internet memes.
 On 9 February 2013 Richard Dawkins tweeted the following: “I get daily messages, apparently from different people but all using identically illiterate spelling: ‘Your a dick’.
 Coordinated campaign?”
-The “Your a Dick” tweet is actually a perfectly crafted meme that circulates virally with no need for central coordination.
-It perpetuates not only because of the puerile doubleentendre contained in the shortened version of Richard, but also because each time it is tweeted a host of Dawkins’s followers are provoked into correcting its spelling.
+The “Your a Dick” tweet is actually a perfectly crafted internet meme that circulates virally with no need for central coordination.
+It perpetuates not only because of the puerile double-entendre contained in the shortened version of Richard, but also because each time it is tweeted a host of Dawkins’s followers are provoked into correcting its spelling.
 The meme is a troll that contains a self-fulfilling critique of a perceived tendency amongst both Dawkins and his fans to mistake pedantry for intelligence.